-In 2016, the Library established “Library on Display", a museum case that displays rotating selections of this original museum collection along with the works and collections of members of our community.
+In 2016, the Library established “Library on Display,” a museum case that displays rotating selections of this original museum collection along with the works and collections of members of our community.
 Each month, we feature a new display, and we are always looking for interesting and unique collections to feature from the community.
-Some of our most recent community exhibits have included a collection of vintage cameras, work by local wire artist "The Copper Kid", and the photography of local photojournalist John Ligos.
+Some of our more recent community exhibits have included a collection of historical buttons, work by local sculptor Phyllis Meyer, and a collaboration with Avery-Copp House of vintage holiday cards.
 Make sure you stop by regularly to take a peek at our latest display!

 If you are a crafter, artist, or collector and would like more information about displaying your material, please read our guidelines below and consider submitting an application for display.

 The purpose of Library on Display is to uncover and exhibit the Library’s historical treasures for the enrichment of the community and to highlight the varied interests and culture of the residents